liezldado9-spec/DADO-LIEZL-CLOUD-COMPUTING/Laboratory-04-Cloud-Native-Engineer/README.md

 ## Mission Overview

-This laboratory focuses on understanding the difference between Virtual Machines and Containers and learning the basic use of Docker.
-I used the KillerCoda Playground to verify Docker, download an Nginx image, run an Nginx container, test the web server, and practice basic container lifecycle commands.
+This lab is concerned with the understanding of the concept of the difference between Virtual Machines and Containers and about the basics of using Docker.
+I used the KillerCoda Playground for testing, to verify Docker, to download an Nginx image, to run an Nginx container, to run some test on the web server, and to practice some basic container lifecycle commands.

 ## Objectives